AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Developing uniform room schedule and ensuring uniform room is staffed regularly.
 5. Ensuring full accountability for all uniform items and equipment.
 6. Carrying out any additional duties delegated by the **SQ/OX**.
+7. Overseeing material managements officers.

 **Deliverables:**
 1. Deliver a lesson to the SQ on AF dress and appearance standards during LLAB #1.
 2. Compile list of cadets needing access to Cadet Area NLT LLAB #2.
+3. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
-3. Distribute a cleaning schedule for the Cadet Area NLT LLAB #3.
+4. Distribute a cleaning schedule for the Cadet Area NLT LLAB #3.
-4. Alert respective flight of cleaning duty NLT Tuesday of their week.
+5. Alert respective flight of cleaning duty NLT Tuesday of their week.
-5. Establish weekly staffed uniform room hours NLT LLAB #3.
+6. Establish weekly staffed uniform room hours NLT LLAB #3.
-6. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+7. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-7. Deliver Radio Etiquette lesson on LLAB#7
+8. Deliver Radio Etiquette lesson on LLAB #7
-8. Overhaul the organization of the supply closet NLT LLAB #8.
+9. Overhaul the organization of the supply closet NLT LLAB #8.
-9. Report weekly uniform and equipment status to **SQ/OX.**
+10. Report weekly uniform and equipment status to **SQ/OX.**
-10. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).
+11. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ## ADDITIONAL DUTIES
 ### Health and Safety Officer (345 CSQ/SE) - C/3C Joanna C. Gordon